Sandra Seifert

 She is a New York-educated nurse from Bacolod, Negros Occidental and was crowned Miss Philippines Earth 2009 in San Juan City, Philippines.
 She represented her country in the Miss Earth 2009, the 9th edition of Miss Earth international pageant, where she was crowned Miss Earth Air (1st Runner-up) on 22 November 2009.

 Biography

-Seifert (also known by the nickname "Schazee") was born on 1 February 1984 in Taipei, Taiwan.
-Her parents are Zenaida Suravilla and Harald Seifert.
+Seifert (also known by the nickname "Schazee") was born on 1 February 1984 in Taipei, Taiwan, to Zenaida Suravilla and Harald Seifert.